smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 example of a search technique that allows me to go find...

-**DK:** Yeah, the Handbook of, the [Online Encyclopedia of Integer Sequences](https://oeis.org/), you can calculate your way into the literature if you can compute the first six terms of some sequence, you'll find if there's anybody else that's ever been interested in that.
+**DK:** Yeah, the Handbook of, the [Online Encyclopedia of Integer Sequences](https://oeis.org/), you can calculate your way into the literature.
+If you can compute the first six terms of some sequence, you'll find if there's anybody else that's ever been interested in that.

 **Jeff:** Right.
 So that's a good solution, but that doesn't solve all